ztalbot2000/homebridge-cmd4/README.md

 Whats new in 2.30
 -----------------
-This release adds in fakegato-history support, which is available in the Eve app.
+This release adds in fakegato-history support, which is available only in the Eve app.<BR>
+Thanks Timofeyk for this suggestion and all your help implementing it.
+I could not have done it without your invaluable assistance.

 Installation
 ------------